Robinson-Wood Center for Applied Psychology, PLLC

 (First, do no harm)

-We are the Robinson-Wood Center for Applied Psychology, an outpatient clinic located in a private setting within the southern-most boundary of the White Mountains National Forest.
+We are the Robinson-Wood Center, an outpatient clinic located in a private setting within the southern-most boundary of the White Mountains National Forest.
 It is, and has been our long-standing vision and commitment to reduce emotional suffering and increase well-being.
 The foundation of the Center's work has and continues to be the emotional and cognitive welfare of children and adolescents.

 Struggling parents with their children seek relief from the Center to address their anguish brought about by various disturbances of the nuclear family: alcohol and drug mis-use, separations and divorce, deaths, military deployments; emotional neglect and abandonment, emotional and physical abuse.
 Almost always the healthy emotional development of the child is impaired.
 Teenage pregnancies and single parent homes often reveal patterns of developmental impairment spanning generations.
 While the parents may be aware of their child's struggle, they disclose they are unable to understand the cause of the struggle, or how to intervene effectively.